-Please think responsibly if you come to sell your Mantra R11, this wing is only suitable for very experienced and competent pilots.
+Please think responsibly if you come to sell your Mantra R10, this wing is only suitable for very experienced and competent pilots.
 Pilots without the necessary experience or skills in flying high aspect ratio wings should not attempt or be encouraged to fly this glider.
-It is YOUR responsibility to change the line set before selling the wing.